-Refer to Tables 5 and 6.
+Refer to Table 5 and 6.
+For motor current information please refer to the motor rating plate.
 The motor start-up current is drawn for less than one second, so you must use slow-blow fuses to prevent unnecessary fuse failure when the pump starts.
 Fuses should be to EN60269 Section 2.2.
-For conformance with CSA standards only CSA certified fuses are to be used.
+For conformance with CSA standards only, CSA certified fuses are to be used.
 If you use the pump at temperatures lower than 13 °C, the start-up current will be drawn for longer; this may cause the motor thermal overload device to open.